About the Solar Energy Laboratory

 The laboratory was founded in 1954.
 During its first decade, major research activities related to applications of solar energy in developing countries.
 The program was concerned with solar applications of water and air heating, refrigeration, air conditioning and distillation.

 In the early 1970s, an extensive research program on modeling and simulation of solar processes began and soon became the essence of the program.

 Since 1980, the SEL's activities have broadened to include studies of transient thermal systems that do not involve solar processes.
-These include HVAC system performance, energy management and control strategies, air quality research and industrial processes.
+These include HVAC system performance, energy management and control strategies, air quality research, cryogenics, power systems and industrial processes.
 A history of the Solar Energy Lab can be found here.